 - “Southern Hospitality: The Garrett Family and John Wilkes Booth” by Dave Taylor for the King George County Historical Society, November 19, 2015

-- “Choose Your Own Path: The Lincoln Assassination” by Kate Ramirez and Dave Taylor at the Charles County Public Schools HITS Expo, March 19, 2016
+- “Choose Your Own Path: The Lincoln Assassination” by Dave Taylor at the Charles County Public Schools HITS Expo, March 19, 2016

 - “Rosalie Booth: The Eldest Sister of John Wilkes Booth” by Dave Taylor at Tudor Hall, April 3 and October 9, 2016

 - “The Collision of the USS Massachusetts and the Black Diamond” by Dave Taylor at St. Clement’s Island Museum, April 24, 2016